 The following is the quoted content: (function(){ |

-One of the biggest benefits of the emergence of classes is that it reduces the occurrence of global variables.
-But if you are still used to functional programming, it doesn’t matter.
-As long as you create an anonymous function and perform closure, you can perform functional programming in it.
-No need to Worry about the appearance of global variables.
-As you can see above, the var name cannot be called outside the anonymous function.
-Then use external variables to call internal functions or variables.
+One of the biggest benefits of the emergence of classes is that it reduces the emergence of global variables, but if you are still accustomed to functional programming, it doesn't matter.
+Just create an anonymous function and perform closures, and you can program the function inside, and there is no need to Worry about the emergence of global variables.
+As seen above, var name cannot be called outside anonymous functions, and then use external variables to call internal functions or variables.
 You can use this to create private variables and private methods.

-4. Class programming (I don’t know what to call it)
+4. Classical programming (I don’t know what name it is)

 The following is the quoted content: var person = function(){ |

-It is very similar to object literals, except that this is left aside, and methods and properties can be made private.
-Calling methods is basically the same as object literals.
+It is very similar to the object literals, but the difference is that it is aside this and can private methods and attributes.
+The calling method is basically the same as the object literals.

 The following is the quoted content: var Person = function(){ |

-jQuery is the most classic method chaining library.
-If you still don’t understand what method chaining is, take a look at this example:
+jQuery is the most classic method link library.
+If you don’t know what the method link is, take a look at this example:

 The following is the quoted content: var p = new Person(); |

-These are the methods that I am more familiar with.
-Everyone has their own characteristics, so there are endless methods.
-However, I would like to explore the following issues:
+I am more familiar with these methods.
+Everyone has their own characteristics, so the methods are endless.
+But with this, I want to discuss the following issues:

 1. About this pointer

-This is used when creating multiple categories, but what is the role of this?
-In fact, this plays a big role in reuse and inheritance.
-Let's first look at an example of inheritance:
+This is used when creating various types, but what is this function?
+In fact, this plays a great role in reuse and inheritance.
+Let’s take a look at an example about inheritance:

 First create the Person class: